awav/gambit/README.md

 ### Map-Reduce and lazy evaluations

-TensorFlow and PyTorch offer evaluations on GPU and CPU devices with fully materialized tensors.
-If a program cannot allocate memory for a tensor on a device, it will crash with OOM error.
-A user could prevent the OOM behaviour by splitting arrays into slices (blocks), treating these slices independently, and evaluating operations in a lazy and distributed manner, engaging all available devices.
-Also, if an operation cannot be applied to all slices at once, a user can decide to cache slices and run the operation sequentially on a subset.
-Of course, the latter approach might run slower, although the benefit is that the user would be feasible to run that code even under hard constraints.
+JAX, TensorFlow and PyTorch offer evaluations on GPU and CPU devices with fully materialized tensors.
+If user's program cannot allocate memory for a tensor, usually it crashes with out-of-memory error (OOM).
+User could prevent the OOM behavior by splitting arrays into slices (blocks or tiles), treating these slices independently, and evaluating operations in a lazy and distributed manner, engaging all available devices.
+If an operation cannot be applied to all slices at once, a user can decide to cache slices and run the operation sequentially on a subset.
+Of course, the latter approach might run slower.
+However, the benefit of that approach is that the code would be feasible to run even under hard resource constraints.

 Matrix multiplication is a perfect example for a map-reduce scheme.
 For a given matrix $A$, N-by-D size, and a matrix $B$, D-by-M size, matrix multiplication as mentioned earlier costs $\mathcal{O}(NDM)$ and because each element $C_{i,j}$ of the output matrix $C = A \times B$ is independent of other elements, this operation is highly parallelizable.
 GPU-accelerated libraries CUDA and MAGMA have super-efficient implementation for this op.
 The pitfall is in a GPU memory limitation.
-For encountered matrices with large N, D or M, temporary computations will not fit into a GPU memory.
+For matrices with large N, D or M temporary computations will not fit into the GPU memory.

-...

-## Solutions

-The prerequisite for proficiency in performance techniques like multi-threading, caching, and distributed computing puts a strain on user experience and shifts scientists' focus from writing clean math code to an area outside their purview.

-There are extensions to PyTorch that support map-reduce (and caching) and make life much easier, like [TensorComprehensions][2] and [KeOps][1].
-To my knowledge, KeOps is the most successful and powerful tool that leverages the conception of lazy tensors, symbolic graph representations and JIT compilation.
-In short, KeOps tracks down calculations with lazy tensors and builds symbolic representation.
-When a program calls for a materialized result, KeOps generates and compiles efficient map-reduce code for a given expression that can be cached and run on multiple GPUs.
-Although a disadvantage is that users still have to define lazy tensors manually, and a framework must support tensor redefinition through either inheritance or traits.
-E.g. PyTorch supports tensor overriding, and TensorFlow doesn't.
-This leaves lots of TensorFlow users and their code behind.

-[XLA][5] is a compiler for linear algebra and all listed frameworks - PyTorch, TensorFlow and JAX support it.
-This is an obvious choice for making tweaking of user-defined expressions (computational graphs).
-It can be done implicitly without user interventions.

-**TO BE CONTINUED...**

-## Notes on building TFL/ XLA
+## Notes on building TF/XLA

-Basically Follow the steps at https://www.tensorflow.org/install/source?hl=en#docker_linux_builds (use docker on linux, otherwise the build will take forever, since docker on MacOS is running in a VM; note that the build will take around 2-5 hours)
+Basically follow the steps at https://www.tensorflow.org/install/source?hl=en#docker_linux_builds (use Docker on linux, otherwise the build will take forever, since docker on MacOS is running in a VM; note that the build will take around 2-5 hours)

 1. Clone the gambit repository:
     ```bash